Gorongosa Master’s Program

-The Gorongosa Master’s in Conservation Biology Program functions as a consortium comprised of Gorongosa National Park and three Mozambican institutions, the Universidade Lúrio, Universidade Zambeze, and the Instituto Superior Politécnico de Manica.
+The Gorongosa Master’s in Conservation Biology Program functions as a consortium comprised of Gorongosa National Park and three Mozambican institutions, the Universidade Lúrio, Universidade Zambeze, and the Instituto Superior Politécnico de Manica in partnership with the Universidade de Lisboa.
 With our partners, we are ensuring excellence in academics and research.
-To learn more about our academic program, faculty, or our students follow the links here and the tabs on the left hand side of the page.
 We accept new cohorts of students every two years.

 We aim to become an internationally recognized M.Sc. program dedicated to training competent and capable biologists and conservation leaders in Mozambique.
 Our students acquire comprehensive knowledge of conservation science, which allows them to become successful researchers and managers of the country’s biological resources.
 Learn More.

 The Gorongosa Master’s in Conservation Biology faculty consists of a talented, knowledgeable team of professors who generously donate their time to teach intensive courses in the master’s curriculum.
 Faculty members also act as thesis advisors to students and help them in the design and development of their research.
 We are very grateful for our amazingly dedicated faculty from around the world!
 Learn More